U.S. Route 24 in Ohio: History

 Upgrades to the route around Napoleon began in 2008.
 This included the construction of a new route from east of Napoleon to north of Waterville, bypassing the original routing of the highway.
 This rerouting was done to "alleviate safety concerns caused by the mixture of truck traffic and residential travel" along US 24's former routing.
-New alignments west of Defiance through to Interstate 469 in Fort Wayne, Indiana, were also built in the late 2000s.
+New alignments west of Defiance through to I-469 in Fort Wayne, Indiana, were also built in the late 2000s.
 The conversion to an expressway, first proposed in 1969, was done due to the high number of road accidents along the old alignment, which comprised only two lanes and was frequently used by tractor-trailers.